mikeboers/PyTomCrypt/README.md

     >>> from tomcrypt import hash

-All hash operations are in the `tomcrypt.hash` module.
-This module contains a `Descriptor` class which describes a given hash, a `Hash` class which contains all state required for a hash, and a pre-made `Descriptor` for every hash provided.
+This module contains a `Descriptor` class which describes a hash, and a `Hash` class for using a hash.
+As a convenience there is a pre-made `Descriptor` for every hash provided.

     >>> hasher = hash.Hash('sha256')
     >>> # OR: